-So even though common sense would tell you shaving them will help to keep them cool, it actually won’t.
+So even though common sense would tell you shaving them will help keep them cool, it won’t.
 Rather, it could take on the opposite effect, and your dog could end up with heatstroke.

 And unfortunately, evolution did not bless Huskies with skin that can handle sunlight.
-So even on mildly sunny days, direct sunlight on your Huskies bare skin could result in illness, or worst-case scenario, death.
+So even on mildly sunny days, direct sunlight on your Huskies bare skin could result in illness or, worst-case scenario, death.

 When Should You Worry About Shedding?